Student and College Financial Services

 Refunds will normally be made by check, if no direct deposit authorization exists.
 Checks will be mailed to the last known permanent address that the College has for the person seeking the refund.
 Payments made by credit card will be refunded to that card when possible.
 Room, tuition and board refunds require two weeks for processing.

-Once the semester begins, the College fee is nonrefundable, unless class is cancelled by the College.
+Once the semester begins, the College fee is nonrefundable, unless class is canceled by the College.

 Program Service or Course Activity Fees